Oniup/ovim/README.md

 Install the following dependencies whatever package manager.

-> You'll need to install [Chocolatey](https://chocolatey.org/)
+> You'll need to install either [Chocolatey](https://chocolatey.org/) or
-> which is a windows based package manager.
-To install the following you'll
+> [Scoop](https://scoop.sh/) which are terminal based package managers.
-> need to open a terminal with administration privileges otherwise windows will
+> *note: chocolatey requires the terminal to be elevated with admin privileges
-> reject the installation.
+> to install anything*

 ```bash
 choco install [PACKAGE_NAME] -y